Tom Berkery

 Thomas Berkery (born 1953) is a Fine Gael politician from Nenagh in County Tipperary in Ireland.
 He is a former local councillor, and was briefly a Senator in 1997.

 A farmer, auctioneer, and long-serving member of North Tipperary County Council, Berkery lost his council seat in the 1991 local elections, but was re-elected at the 1999 and 2004 local elections.
 He lost his seat at the 2009 local elections and stood unsuccessfully at the 2014 local elections.

+Berkery was an unsuccessful Fine Gael candidate for Dáil Éireann in the Tipperary North constituency at five general elections: 1981, February 1982, November 1982, 1989 and 1997.